FGAA-FPN: Foreground-Guided Angle-Aware Feature Pyramid Network for Oriented Object Detection: Experiments and discussions

+To further examine whether the improved pyramid features benefit downstream proposal generation, Fig.~\ref{fig:rpn_proposal_vis} compares RPN proposals generated from the baseline FPN and FGAA-FPN features.
+With the RPN kept unchanged, the improved proposals mainly reflect the stronger foreground and orientation cues encoded by FGAA-FPN.
+As shown in Fig.~\ref{fig:rpn_proposal_vis}, FGAA-FPN produces proposals with better spatial coverage and angular consistency with ground-truth oriented boxes, particularly for elongated and direction-sensitive objects.
+This suggests that the foreground-guided and angle-aware representations are effectively used by the RPN for oriented proposal generation, thereby bridging the multi-scale feature improvements and the final detection gains.

-Visualization results on the DOTA v1.5 dataset are presented in Fig.~\ref{fig:visualization}, where three rows correspond to the detection outputs of the baseline Oriented R-CNN, the proposed FGAA-FPN, and the ground truth, respectively.
-Compared with the baseline, our method produces more accurate oriented bounding boxes with better alignment to object geometry, especially for densely distributed and arbitrarily oriented targets.
+To provide clearer qualitative evidence, we further visualize detection results on both DOTA v1.0 and DOTA v1.5.
+As shown in Fig.~\ref{fig:dota_v1_vis}, different colors are used to denote different object categories, and the three rows correspond to the baseline Oriented R-CNN, FGAA-FPN, and ground truth, respectively.
+Compared with the baseline, FGAA-FPN produces cleaner detection results with fewer false positives and missed detections.
+In particular, for elongated and direction-sensitive objects, the predicted oriented boxes are better aligned with the object axes, indicating improved angle regression and localization consistency.

-In addition, FGAA-FPN effectively reduces both false positives and missed detections in complex scenes, leading to more complete and consistent object coverage.
-These improvements can be attributed to the complementary effects of the proposed modules.
-FGFM enhances foreground-aware feature propagation, allowing the model to focus on object regions across scales, while AAMHA explicitly strengthens orientation-consistent feature interaction, resulting in more reliable geometric representation.
-Benefiting from these designs, FGAA-FPN achieves more precise and robust detection performance in challenging remote sensing scenarios.
+Fig.~\ref{fig:dota_v15_vis} further shows results on DOTA v1.5, where objects are more densely distributed and small instances are more frequent.
+In these challenging scenes, the baseline tends to miss targets in crowded regions, while FGAA-FPN provides more complete object coverage and more stable oriented bounding boxes.
+These qualitative results are consistent with the quantitative improvements and show that the proposed feature pyramid enhances both foreground discrimination and orientation-aware localization in complex remote sensing scenes.